 Hydrocodone Acetaminophen Side Effects

-Like most medications, this combination pain reliever is also associated with a number of adverse effects.
-Some of the most common side effects of acetaminophen hydrocodone include:
+Like most medications, this combination pain reliever is also associated with several adverse effects.

 - Dizziness or lightheadedness